High Wycombe

 Health performance in High Wycombe is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Approximately 55% of the total population (~7,300 people) have private health cover.
-The most common medical conditions are mental health issues affecting 9.2% of residents and asthma impacting 7.7%.
-In comparison, 67.7% of residents declare themselves completely clear of medical ailments, while this figure is 69.2% across Greater Perth.
-There are 18.0% of residents aged 65 and over (2,379 people), which is lower than the 20.2% in Greater Perth.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.2% and 7.7% of residents, respectively, while 67.7% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+Health outcomes among the working-age population are broadly typical.
+The area has 18.9% of residents aged 65 and over (2,518 people), which is higher than the 16.3% in Greater Perth.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health